bingeli1212/nitrile-preview/doc/DOC-diagram.md

 + config sx <number>

-  The 'sx' and 'sy' parameters are used by the draw-, fill-, stroke-, arrow-, revarrow-, and dblarrow-operations when a path is provided as an option.
+  The 'sx' and 'sy' parameters are used by the draw-operation, fill-operation, stroke-operation, arrow-operation, revarrow-operation, and dblarrow-operation when a path is provided as an option.
 In this case, these two parameters will "shrink" or "expand" the path in either the x-direction and/or y-direction.